-This year’s survey is open to both CIPA and CITMA members.
+This year’s survey was open to both CIPA and CITMA members.
 It included questions that mirrored those in a recent survey by the Law Society’s Junior Lawyers Division, to allow us to compare the results not only with our own from last year, but also with the wider legal profession.
 We’re hoping the responses will help us to offer more, and better targeted, mental health support for the IP sector.

 We organised three webinars for Mental Health Awareness Week and beyond.
 For some, there were also “live viewings” around the country, allowing people to listen to a webinar alongside other IP professionals from their area, share experiences and discuss the issues raised.

 On 14 May, 12.30 – 1.30 pm, our webinar entitled “Mental health: time to listen, time to act” featured a guest speaker, Graham McCartney, from the charity Jonathan’s Voice and included a discussion about mental health first aid training.
 More details here.

-On 4 July, 12.30 – 1.30 pm, we’re broadcasting a panel discussion on workplace dress codes.
+On 4 July, 12.30 – 1.30 pm, we’ll be broadcasting a panel discussion on workplace dress codes.
 A nod to the Mental Health Awareness Week “body image” theme, this will explore the impact of dress codes – both explicit and implied – on inclusivity.
 We’ve a fabulous panel of experts lined up (see here for details).
 Sadly, a last-minute emergency meant we had to postpone this webinar.
 But we do still plan to run it, so keep an eye on our Events page for the new date.